g41nxe/11ty-matthew-freed-pottery-web/src/views/home.md

   title: Featured Items
   texts:
   - Handcrafted pottery.
 Are you looking for that one of a kind coffee mug?
-  - During the pandemic we are offering free local delivery for orders greater than
-    $100
+  - I'll be right there!
+Free delivery to your front door for orders over $150 (within 30 km).
 custom_seo_settings: false
 author: ''
 excerpt: ''